On symbol correspondences for quark systems I: Characterizations: Introduction

 Thus, one can also interpret symbol correspondences for quark systems as expectation values over pseudo-states (Hermitian operators with unit trace which are not necessarily positive).
 When the operator kernel is also a positive operator, i.e. when $K$ is also a state\footnote{It must be emphasized that, whether $K$ is a state or just a pseudo-state, $K$ also has other defining properties for being the operator kernel of a symbol correspondence, in other words, not every state, or pseudo-state, is an operator kernel of a symbol correspondence.}, the correspondence maps positive(-definite) operators to (strictly-)positive functions and is called a \emph{mapping-positive correspondence}.

-On the other hand, if the correspondence $W$ induces an isometry between $\mathcal B(\mathcal H_{p,q})$ and the image set of $W$, for appropriately normalized invariant inner products in $\mathcal B(\mathcal H_{p,q})$ and $C^\infty_{\mathbb C}(\mathcal O)$, then $W$ is called a \emph{Stratonovich-Weyl correspondence}.
-As for spin systems, Theorem \ref{disjoint} shows that no Stratonovich-Weyl correspondence is mapping-positive, for the case of pure-quark systems.
+On the other hand, if correspondence $W$ induces an isometry between $\mathcal B(\mathcal H_{(p,q)})$ and the image set of $W$, for appropriately normalized invariant inner products in $\mathcal B(\mathcal H_{(p,q)})$ and $C^\infty_{\mathbb C}(\mathcal O)$, then $W$ is called a \emph{Stratonovich-Weyl correspondence}.
+As shown in \cite{AR} for spin systems, Theorem \ref{prop:mp_disjoint_sw} shows that the set of mapping-positive correspondences is disjoint from the set of Stratonovich-Weyl correspondence.

-Adaptations of proofs from \cite{RS} show that, for pure-quark systems, the projector onto the highest weight space of $\mathcal H_{p,0}$ is an operator kernel, as well as the projector onto lowest weight space of $\mathcal H_{0,p}$, cf. Propositions \ref{ber-prop} and \ref{ber-prop2}.
-Then, Theorem \ref{ber-gen-prop} states that, for any $\mathcal H_{p,q}$, the projector onto the highest weight space as well as the projector onto the lowest weight space are both operator kernels for a generic quark system.
-The failure of one of these projectors to be an operator kernel for a pure-quark system being due to a lack of greater symmetry required of an operator kernel for the map (\ref{mapW}) when $\mathcal O=\mathbb CP^2$.
+Adaptations of proofs from \cite{RS} show that, for pure-quark systems, the projector onto the highest weight space of $\mathcal H_{(p,0)}$ is an operator kernel, as well as the projector onto lowest weight space of $\mathcal H_{(0,q)}$, cf. Propositions \ref{ber-prop} and \ref{ber-prop2}.
+Then, Theorem \ref{ber-gen-prop} states that, for any $\mathcal H_{(p,q)}$, both the projector onto the highest weight space and the projector onto the lowest weight space, each is an operator kernel for a general quark system correspondence -- the failure of one of these projectors to be an operator kernel for a pure-quark system correspondence is due to a lack of $H$ symmetry required of an operator kernel for the map (\ref{mapW}) when $\mathcal O\simeq\mathbb CP^2\simeq SU(3)/H$.
 The symbol correspondences that these projectors define are called \emph{Berezin correspondences}, cf. Definitions \ref{st-al-ber-def} and \ref{ber-def-gen}.
-Besides being examples of mapping-positive correspondences, Berezin correspondences also exemplify a natural relation between correspondences for dual quark systems, which are defined as \emph{antipodal correspondences}, cf. Definitions \ref{antip-pq-sys} and \ref{antip-gq-def}, Propositions \ref{ant-pq-cn} and \ref{ch-par-alt}.
+Besides being examples of mapping-positive correspondences, Berezin correspondences also exemplify a natural relation between correspondences for dual quark systems, which are defined as \emph{antipodal correspondences}, cf. Definition \ref{def:antipodal} and Theorem \ref{pq_ber_sw_ant}.